petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 ## Composition notes

+### Main chuggity chugs

+The intro of the tune (after the chromatic-ish pre-intro) has this kind of chicken-picked hammered-on sort of lick, which was the first little idea that popped up years and years ago.
+I assumed I'd do some sort of heavy palm muting thing with the guitar's lowest power chord over it, but left writing that until much later (I think 2020 or so).

+So I had to come up with some sort of pattern.
+I'm not sure how I landed on it

     2-1-1-2-2-1-1-4

-Can also apply to the descending chicken-picked part.
+but after programming it into the scratch drums it seemed to work.

+### Chicken lickin' outro

-For the outro, I decided that since I was always punishing Travis with silly polymeter parts, this time I would instead punish myself.
+For the outro, I had also come up with a chicken-or-hybrid picked groups of two string, four note arpeggios that seemed kind of cool, but lacked a rhythmic pattern to fit them into.
+I decided that since I was always punishing Travis with silly polymeter parts, this time I would instead punish myself and distribute those arpeggios oddly throughout some other pattern.

+In comes the original chuggity chug pattern to the rescue--this time slower.
-I kept the chuggity chug part as the backbone, but had this melody related to other parts in the song that I wanted to mix in.
+I kept that low power chord pattern part as the backbone, using a kind of generic "Djent" aesthetic, but mixed the arpeggios in between.
-I ended up having to record the melody chunks one bit at a time, slice them up in Reaper, and intersperse them between the chugs.
+I ended up having to record the arpeggio chunks one bit at a time, slice them up in Reaper, and intersperse them between the chugs because my brain could not work the pattern out otherwise.

 But, I wasn't satisfied with the part being performed this way, even though it sounded pretty cool, so I decided I had to learn how to play it using hybrid picking.